Who am I?

 This kind of shared pride is still comparatively innocent and it is encouraged in most groups, big and small.
 It is seen in countries as well as in families.
-Where the trouble starts, is when groups offer their members specific privileges, and things get really out of hand is when groups offer protection against the members of other groups.
-The ability of groups to provide their members with clarity and a sense of purpose and belonging degenerates then into a kind of collective egoism that ends with the feeling of ”us against them.“ History shows that our collective egoisms are even more primitive and destructive than our individual egoisms, and there can be little doubt that they have been the source of much pain and suffering.
-The tendency of people to gang up in groups against other groups is deeply engrained in human nature, and, long after an individual's mind may be convinced of its irrationality and harmfulness, he may still find it exceedingly difficult to avoid it completely in his feelings and behaviour.
+Where the trouble starts, is when groups offer their members specific privileges, and things can easily become ugly when groups offer protection against the members of other groups.
+The ability of groups to provide their members with clarity and a sense of purpose and belonging degenerates then into a kind of collective egoism that ends with the feeling of ”us against them.“ At its worst, individuals belonging to one group feel justified in attacking individuals belonging to another group for things done by other members of that other group.
+Unfortunately, the tendency of people to gang up in groups against other groups is deeply engrained in human nature, and, long after an individual's mind may be convinced of its irrationality and harmfulness, he may still find it exceedingly difficult to avoid it completely in his feelings and behaviour.
+History shows that our collective egoisms are even more primitive and destructive than our individual egoisms, and they have been the source of much pain and suffering.

-We'll come back to all this later [INTERNAL REF].
+We'll come back to all this later.
 Here our main concern is the relatively simple question whether the study of our group-memberships can take us any closer to our real identity.
 There is no single, simple answer to this question.
 One of the reasons is that different cultures deal with group-membership in different ways.
-We already had a quick look at this in the previous chapter [INTERNAL REF], in which we dealt with the question were we, subjectively, lay the border between the self and ”everything else“.
+We have detailed this out a little further in chapter of the Appendix dealing with the shifting borders of the self.
 Another reason is that there are two rather different types of groups.
 The first type consists of groups, like clubs and societies, which are easy to join and easier to leave.
 Though our membership in these can temporarily make us proud or ashamed, they are temporary and as such it is quite clear they cannot be considered part of our essential identity.
 There are, however, also groups of a more permanent type, like for example the groups into which we are born and which stay with us throughout life: nationality, regional sub-cultures, religion, language, caste, family, ....
 Group-memberships of this second type tend to leave permanent marks that are difficult to erase even if one wants to.

 Still, even if we identify strongly with any of the groups into which we are born, they cannot give us our complete identity, because even within rather homogeneous groups, the members are never fully identical.
 One of the most obvious areas where our uniqueness shows, lies in fact, in the specific roles we play within the various groups to which we ”belong“.
 Within such groups, we tend to identify not only with the group as a whole, but also with the specific positions we occupy and the roles we play within them.
 In the traditional societies of the past, many of these roles and positions were more or less permanently fixed within the relatively stable social fabric of those days.
 The fixity of these roles and social positions has now become much less, but their importance has not.
 We still expect different behaviour from a parent, a teacher, a policeman, than from a child, a student or an artist, and for most people their role in the family and the society is still an important element of their ”social identity“.
 People tend to take their roles and positions seriously and often go through a major, existential crisis when their roles change, for example after a promotion, or the loss of a job.
 People typically have many complex roles, and their intersections provide patterns that are even more complex.